 pursuant to the AFEP-MEDEF Code

-two financial criteria related to objectives concerning an increase in recurring net earnings per share and in the level of return on capital employed, reflecting the importance for the Group of the balance between growth and the profitability of investments; (i) the objective of growth in recurring EPS is set on a consistent basis with regard to historical performances; it takes into account the Group’s ambition of growth and the economic environment; (ii) the ROCE objective is set in absolute value in line with best performances in the industry, and at a level significantly higher than the weighted average cost of capital.
+two financial criteria related to objectives concerning an increase in recurring net earnings per share (excluding foreign exchange impact and excluding significant exceptional items) (recurring EPS) and in the level of return on capital employed (ROCE), reflecting the importance for the Group of the balance between growth and the profitability of investments; (i) the objective of growth in recurring EPS is set on a consistent basis with regard to historical performances; it takes into account the Group’s growth ambition and the economic environment; (ii) the ROCE objective is set in absolute value in line with best performances in the industry, and at a level significantly higher than the weighted average cost of capital.
 An adjustment formula for each criterion is provided for in the event of an upward or downward variance with regard to the objective set.

 The weight of each criterion expressed as a percentage of the fixed remuneration was as follows:

 Total (expressed as a percentage of fixed remuneration)

 An assessment was made of the performance of the executive officers.
 The results obtained in 2015 were below the objectives set for the criterion of recurring EPS and also for the ROCE criterion.
 The amount of the variable remuneration, as a percentage of the fixed remuneration, amounts to 61.1% for Benoît Potier and 47% for Pierre Dufour in respect of recurring EPS, and 22.05% for Benoît Potier and 17.15% for Pierre Dufour in respect of ROCE.